C7YPT0N1C/Scratch_Bruteforce/README.md

 - Press space key
 - Choose bruteforce method:
   - "numerical" will bruteforce a password with numbers only
-  - "alphabetical" will bruteforce a password with normal letters only
+  - "alphabetical" will bruteforce a password with normal letters and symbols only
-  - "plain" will bruteforce a password with normal letters and numbers
+  - "plain" will bruteforce a password with normal letters, numbers, and symbols

 - Enter a  password:
   - Any character on English keyboard (letter, number, symbol)